ddeutils/dagtool/docs/designed.md

 # Designed

-A designed document of this project.
+A designed document of this project for the production policy.

 ## DAG File Structure: